Sainigurnoor511/AniVR/README.md

 - **Collaborative Learning:** Connect with peers and educators in virtual classrooms, fostering collaboration and discussion.
 Share insights, work on group projects, and learn from one another in a dynamic virtual environment.

+## Technologies Used

+- **Unity 3D:** aniVR is built using the Unity game engine, allowing for seamless VR experiences and interactive content creation.

+- **Firebase Authentication:** Securely authenticate users and manage their accounts with Firebase Authentication, providing a seamless login experience across devices.

+- **Immersive View:** Utilize Immersive View technology to create stunning virtual environments and deliver immersive educational content to users.

 ## Getting Started

 To get started with aniVR, follow these steps: